rajulaharish-cmd/Insurance-Analytics-Project/README.md

 -  Microsoft Excel: Performed data cleaning, validation, and exploratory analysis using pivot tables and formulas.
 -  MySQL: Extracted and prepared data using joins, aggregations, and filters to support reporting and dashboard development.

+### Technical Highlights
+- Designed a star schema data model in Power BI to support scalable and accurate reporting
+- Created DAX measures for critical KPIs including Total Premium, Claims Ratio, and Loss Ratio
+- Built SQL queries using joins and aggregations for data extraction, validation, and transformation
+- Developed Calculated Fields and Parameters in Tableau to enable dynamic filtering and interactive analysis
+- Implemented Parameters in Power BI to support scenario-based analysis and flexible KPI views

 ## 📊 Key Analysis
 - Cross sell, Renewal, New Target insights